PostHog/posthog.com/contents/newsletter/talk-to-users.md

   - Blog
 ---

-Talk to users?
+Talking to users?
 Isn't that a job for founders, product managers, and salespeople?
 Why would an engineer ever want or need to do it?

 In his book *[Modern Software Engineering](https://www.davefarley.net/?p=352)*, Dave Farley writes that mastering software engineering requires becoming an expert in learning.
 When you prioritize learning, talking to users becomes a critical part of an engineer's toolkit.